Jerry N - Research Program Mentor | Polygence

 Expertise

-Robotics, Machine Learning, Generative AI, Quantitative Finance, Algorithmic Trading, Statistics, Computer Science
+Robotics, Machine Learning, Generative AI, Quantitative Finance, Sustainability, CleanTech, Computer Science

 Bio

 Hi!
-I'm currently working towards my PhD in mechanical engineering, mainly doing research in robotics and nonlinear systems.
-Prior to my current work, my Master's research focused on development of an educational platform to teach people on the manufacturing line how to use and work alongside robotic systems.
+I am currently a founding member of two start up companies.
+One is a computer vision, machine learning project focused on helping barn owners identify issues with their horses, and the other is a project around cutting energy waste in commercial buildings.
+Two years ago, I completed my PhD in mechanical engineering, mainly doing research in robotics and nonlinear systems.
+Prior to the PhD, my Master's research focused on development of an educational platform to teach people on the manufacturing line how to use and work alongside robotic systems.
 In undergrad, I did material science research at UC San Diego while completing my Bachelor's in mechanical engineering.

 Project ideas